parcc ebsr items

 So I tried to think of this from a test development perspective.
 How do students get 1 point on these PARCC EBSR items?
 The only way to do so is to get Part A right but not Part B. Given that Part B is the reason for Part A, this means this group is students who answer Part A correctly but don’t know the reason, which means they are guessing.
 It is then no surprise that the data for 1-point students is in a flat line – it’s just like the c parameter in the 3PL.
 So the GPCM will have an extremely tough time estimating threshold parameters.

 From a psychometric perspective, point levels are supposed to represent different levels of ability.
 A 1-point student should be higher ability than a 0-point student on this item, and a 2-point student of higher ability than a 1-point student.
 This seems obvious and intuitive.
-But this item, by definition, violates that first statement.
+But this item, by definition, violates the idea that a 1-point student should have higher ability than a 0-point student.
 The only way to get 1 point is to guess the first part – and therefore not know the answer and are no different than the 0-point examinees whatsoever.
 So of course the 1-point results look funky here.

 The following two tabs change content below.